125 Nature Words in Spanish to Talk About the World Around You [With Audio]

 But while *lakō entered Old English as lacu (pond), giving Middle English lake (lake, pond) and finally Modern English “lake,” it also entered Latin as lacus (lake, pond), which morphed into the Spanish lago.

-Another great example of a Spanish hiatus.
-Three letters and two syllables.
-Not bad at all!
+Another great example of a Spanish hiatus, this one with three letters and two syllables.

 Mar is an example of an ambiguous gender noun.
 There are over a dozen of them in Spanish and they can normally be both masculine and feminine depending on the context or meaning.